 #10 V&A Waterfront

-From the Bo-Kaap District, it’s possible to walk to V&A Waterfront, but we recommend taking a public bus or getting an Uber ride.
+From the Bo-Kaap, it’s possible to walk to V&A Waterfront, but we recommend getting an Uber.

-To cool off in the heat of the day, we suggest grabbing a shady spot at Quay 4 Tavern or Mitchell’s Brewery, the largest and oldest microbrewery in South Africa dedicated to making fresh, natural beer minus artificial additives.
+To cool off in the heat of the day, we suggest grabbing a shady spot at Quay 4 Tavern or Mitchell’s Brewery.
+The later is largest and oldest microbrewery in South Africa dedicated to making fresh, organic beers.

 Cape Town Walking Map

-Use this link to Google for a map of sights on our Free Cape Town Walking Tour
+Use this Google Map for an overview of the sights on our Free Cape Town Walking Tour!

 Red Bus Cape Town